jarun/googler/README.md

       n, p                  fetch the next or previous set of search results index                 open the result corresponding to index in browser f                     jump to the first page
-      o [index ...] [a]     open cherry-picked result indices, or all, in browser open the current search in browser, if no arguments g keywords            new Google search for 'keywords' with original options should be used to search omniprompt keys and indices
+      o [index ...] [a]     open space-separated result indices, or all, in browser open the current search in browser, if no arguments g keywords            new Google search for 'keywords' with original options should be used to search omniprompt keys and indices